 geom_sf(data = uk, color = alpha("blue", 0.5))

-We can also play with other parameters, as well as modifying the alignment of the image with respect to the object:
+We can also adjust other parameters and modify the alignment of the image with respect to the object:

 uk_flag2 <- rasterpic_img(uk, img, halign = 0.2, crop = TRUE, mask = TRUE)